Bill.com (NYSE:BILL) Releases Q2 2022 Earnings Guidance

 Bill.com (NYSE:BILL) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-0.180-$-0.170 for the period, compared to the Thomson Reuters consensus estimate of $-0.230.
 The company issued revenue guidance of $130 million-$131 million, compared to the consensus revenue estimate of $117.04 million.Bill.com also updated its FY 2022 guidance to $-0.800-$-0.770 EPS.

-Several brokerages have recently issued reports on BILL.
-KeyCorp upped their price objective on Bill.com from $275.00 to $375.00 and gave the company an overweight rating in a research report on Friday, November 5th.
-Deutsche Bank Aktiengesellschaft began coverage on Bill.com in a research report on Tuesday, October 19th.
-They issued a buy rating and a $360.00 price objective on the stock.
-Evercore ISI began coverage on Bill.com in a research report on Friday, October 29th.
-They issued an in-line rating and a $300.00 price objective on the stock.
+Several equities research analysts have issued reports on the stock.
+Bank of America lifted their price target on shares of Bill.com from $185.00 to $320.00 and gave the company a buy rating in a research note on Friday, August 27th.
+Zacks Investment Research downgraded shares of Bill.com from a hold rating to a sell rating in a research report on Monday, November 15th.
+Evercore ISI started coverage on shares of Bill.com in a research report on Friday, October 29th.
+They issued an in-line rating and a $300.00 price objective for the company.
 They noted that the move was a valuation call.
-Guggenheim upped their price objective on Bill.com from $214.00 to $280.00 and gave the company a buy rating in a research report on Friday, August 27th.
-Finally, Canaccord Genuity upped their price objective on Bill.com from $284.00 to $366.00 and gave the company a buy rating in a research report on Friday, November 5th.
-Five investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-According to MarketBeat.com, Bill.com currently has a consensus rating of Buy and a consensus price target of $287.00.
+Piper Sandler lifted their price objective on shares of Bill.com from $280.00 to $380.00 and gave the company an overweight rating in a research report on Friday, November 5th.
+Finally, Oppenheimer lifted their price objective on shares of Bill.com from $175.00 to $270.00 and gave the company an outperform rating in a research report on Friday, August 27th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and thirteen have assigned a buy rating to the company.
+According to MarketBeat.com, Bill.com currently has an average rating of Buy and a consensus target price of $287.00.

-In other news, General Counsel Rajesh A. Aji sold 1,562 shares of the stock in a transaction dated Tuesday, November 9th.
-The stock was sold at an average price of $343.17, for a total value of $536,031.54.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Bora Chung sold 799 shares of the firm’s stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $284.92, for a total value of $227,651.08.
-Following the sale, the insider now owns 27,255 shares of the company’s stock, valued at approximately $7,765,494.60.
+In related news, insider Bora Chung sold 799 shares of the company’s stock in a transaction that occurred on Monday, August 30th.
+The shares were sold at an average price of $284.92, for a total transaction of $227,651.08.
+Following the completion of the transaction, the insider now directly owns 27,255 shares in the company, valued at approximately $7,765,494.60.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CEO Rene A. Lacerte sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, November 15th.
+The shares were sold at an average price of $327.45, for a total transaction of $3,274,500.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 266,512 shares of company stock worth $76,254,835.
-Company insiders own 5.70% of the company’s stock.
+Over the last quarter, insiders have sold 283,366 shares of company stock valued at $82,060,409.
+5.70% of the stock is owned by corporate insiders.

 An institutional investor recently raised its position in Bill.com stock.
-Morgan Stanley raised its holdings in shares of Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 378,675 shares of the company’s stock after purchasing an additional 319,329 shares during the quarter.
-Morgan Stanley owned 0.40% of Bill.com worth $69,366,000 at the end of the most recent quarter.
-87.02% of the stock is currently owned by institutional investors and hedge funds.
+UBS Group AG grew its position in Bill.com Holdings, Inc. (NYSE:BILL) by 51.9% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 5,979 shares of the company’s stock after purchasing an additional 2,042 shares during the quarter.
+UBS Group AG’s holdings in Bill.com were worth $1,597,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 87.02% of the company’s stock.

 Bill.com Holdings, Inc provides cloud-based software that digitizes and automates back-office financial operations for small and midsize businesses worldwide.
 It offers artificial-intelligence (AI)-enabled financial software platform.
 The company provides software-as-a-service, cloud-based payments products, which allow users to automate accounts payable and accounts receivable transactions, as well as enable users to connect with their suppliers and/or customers to do business, manage cash flows, and enhance office efficiency.